malihe1988/Group_size/README.md

 Datasets used in this project include publicly available benchmarks such as the **Adult Income** dataset.

-> **Note:** Due to privacy and licensing constraints, datasets are **not** included in this repository.

-To use the datasets:
-- Download them from their original sources (e.g., UCI repository).
-- Preprocess them using the provided `data_preprocessing.py` script.

----

 ## License

 This repository is licensed under the **MIT License**.